 poema (poem), pronounced [po'ema] or [poʔ'ema]

-A mid central vowel such as [ə] may optionally be added between any two consonants, whether within or between words.
+A mid central vowel such as [ə] may optionally be added between any two consonants or in word-final position.

 Double vowels and consonants, whether within words as a result of affixation or between words, may alternatively be pronounced slightly longer or up to twice as long as single ones.